Akarapusathwik/leaf-disease-detection/Readme.md

-# 🌿 Plant Disease Detection Web App using EfficientNet and Flask
+# 🌿 Leaf Disease Detection Web App using EfficientNet and Flask
 :

 📝 Abstract